archivesunleashed/Juxta-Collage/README.md

 `python3 -m http.server`

-To launch the server, enter the local host address as a URL.
+To launch the server, enter the local host address as a URL in a browser of your choosing.

 `Localhost:8000`